 Supply Chain Management

-FET has established its Supply Chain Management Policy as the basis for supplier management, and the Supplier Corporate Social Responsibility Guidelines have also been introduced to encompass economic, social, and governance requirements in supplier standards.
+FET has established its Supply Chain Sustainability Management Policy as the basis for supplier management, and the Supplier Corporate Social Responsibility Guidelines have also been introduced to encompass economic, social, and governance requirements in supplier standards.
 In 2020, for the purpose of strengthening the management, the term of punitive liquidated damages was added to the Integrity Management Agreement.
 All suppliers were requested to resign it, and 521 suppliers of whom have signed the revised agreement, accounting for 94.9% of the total number of suppliers.
 Integrity Management Agreement has been published on e-Procurement system in March, 2021, and all suppliers are requested to sign document online once a year.
 In addition, FET will review suppliers' third-party credit report and implement 9-scale assessment in 2021.
 Suppliers with credit rating falls between 8 to 9 will not be able to become new suppliers.

 Supply Chain Management Strategy